 There are situations in which you will want to reset the quality of your machine translation (MT), purge, or preserve a memory you've created.
-Degradation in quality of machine translation suggestions can occur over time if poor translation memory data is uploaded.
+Degradation in the quality of machine translation suggestions can occur over time if poor translation memory data is uploaded.
 See TM Size and Content Guidelines for guidelines on what TM data is best suited for Lilt.

 Resetting the MT

 If you feel the quality of your machine translation has degraded over time, you can Reset the MT from the "Edit Memory" page under "Memories."
-Resetting the MT resets the automatic editor suggestions to a clean state, and additionally re-trains the model on all confirmed segments in your memory.
+Resetting the MT resets the automatic editor suggestions to a clean slate, and additionally re-trains the model on all confirmed segments in your memory.

 Your TB and TM entries will remain untouched.